NirantK/nirantk.github.io/content/en/talks/ai4bharat.md

 ## Why You Should Care?

 I have a track record in the field of NLP and machine learning, including a paper at ACL 2020 on Hinglish, the first Hindi-LM, and an NLP book with over 5000 copies sold.
 I've contributed to IndicGlue by AI4Bharat, built and deployed systems used by Nykaa, and consulted for healthcare enterprises and YC companies.
 I also manage India’s largest GenAI community with regular meetups since February 2023.

-Check out my work on [GitHub](https://github.com/NirantK).
+[Github](https://github.com/NirantK)

 ## AI4Humans: Retrieval Augmented Generation for India